-Coorg (also known as Kodagu) is a hill station located in Karnataka.
-It is famous for its coffee and tea plantations.
-Coorg is renowned as the ‘Scotland of India’ and also ‘Kashmir of the South’ due to its majestic beauty and cool ambience of the hill station.
-It is situated at an altitude in the range of 3500 ft above sea level.
-Nestled among lush greeneries of the Western Ghats, Coorg offers unmatched beautiful vacation to tourists.
+Coorg (also known as Kodagu) is a hill station located in Karnataka famous for its coffee and tea plantations.
+Coorg is called the ‘Scotland of India’ and also ‘Kashmir of the South’ thanks to its majestic beauty and cool climate.
+It is situated at 3500 ft above sea level.
+Nestled among lush greenery of the Western Ghats, Coorg offers an unmatched beautiful vacation to tourists.

 Booking rooms in advance would be advisable because of the popularity of this tourist destination.
-Coorg has numerous hotels in the central city area, with enough options to choose from depending on how much you can spend.
+Coorg has numerous hotels in the central city area, with enough options to choose from, to suit every budget.
 A budget room can cost about Rs 600.
-Deluxe rooms vary from anywhere between Rs 3,000 and Rs 8,000 depending on the luxury rating of the room.
-Most of these hotels also organise trekking trips and sight-seeing to tea and coffee plantations in and around Coorg.
+The tariff for deluxe rooms varies from anywhere between Rs 3,000 to Rs 8,000 depending on the rating of the room.
+Most of these hotels also organize trekking trips, safaris and sightseeing to tea and coffee plantations in and around Coorg.

 The average minimum and maximum temperature of Coorg is as given below.
 The best time to visit Coorg is also specified.